The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

   year={2019}
 }
 ```

-A copy of this paper is availble
+A copy of this paper is available
 [here](https://vlsicad.ucsd.edu/Publications/Conferences/371/c371.pdf) (PDF).

 If you like the tools, please give us a star on our GitHub repos!